AlexWan0/infini-gram/README.md

 * `mmap` to access both the tokenized documents and the suffix array; memory usage during inference should be minimal.
 * Creating suffix arrays in chunks to further limit memory usage (`--max_mem`): you should hypothetically be able to train (and infer) on any sized corpus regardless of how much memory you have
 * Set the minimum number of continuations needed a for suffix to be valid (`--min_matches`). e.g., you may set this at a value >= 2 to avoid sparse predictions where the $(n-1)$-gram corresponds to only a single document.
+* A WIP alteration that uses FM-indices + wavelet trees instead of suffix arrays.
+Uses ~7.5x less disk space, but some queries take longer.
+See the FM-index branch for more info.

 Run `./infinigram --help` for more information.